jjdeprisco/JDRenderEngine/README.md

 https://magicmusicvisuals.com/

 The JDRenderEngine graphic was made with Adobe Spark.

+In V2, the timecode preview display node includes code from a time code converter example posted by Greg Hermanovic on the TD forum in 2008.

 ## LICENSING:
 Since we are artists/programmers and not lawyers, I trust you will give credit where credit is due and respect the licence: